MicrosoftDocs/xamarin-docs/docs/ios/get-started/installation/windows/index.md

    native iOS applications.

   - [Mac system requirements](~/cross-platform/get-started/requirements.md#macos-requirements)

   > [!TIP]
   > Don't have access to a Mac?
+  >
-  > If you do not have access to a Mac, you can use [MacinCloud](https://www.macincloud.com/pages/visual-studio-mac.html) or [MacStadium](https://www.macstadium.com/); both services provide enterprise-class cloud-based Mac hardware that you can use to build Xamarin.iOS projects
+  > If you do not have access to a Mac, you can use [MacinCloud](https://www.macincloud.com/pages/visual-studio-mac.html) or [MacStadium](https://www.macstadium.com/); both services provide cloud-based Mac hardware that you can use to build Xamarin.iOS projects.

 ## Setup